 - Easy on your shoulders.
 Also, because of the reduced range of motion, the floor press generally puts less stress on your shoulder joint, given the same amount of weight.
 It can therefore be a great exercise for maintaining your strength and muscle while rehabilitating shoulder injuries.
 Similarly, if you’re suffering from pain or a tear in your pectoral muscles, floor presses can allow you to keep your training up until you have restored full range of motion again.

 Bench Press Benefits

 - Probably greater muscle growth.
 The main benefit of the classic bench press is that you work through a greater range of motion.
 A recent systematic review and meta-analysis of 16 studies showed that training through a full range of motion resulted in superior strength gains in both the upper and the lower body.
-Additionally, full range of motion training resulted in greater muscle growth in the lower body, compared to reduced range of motion training.1 Full ROM training didn’t lead to superior muscle growth in the upper body according to the analysis, but I personally suspect this might change as more studies are performed.
+Additionally, full range of motion training resulted in greater muscle growth in the lower body, compared to reduced range of motion training.

 Floor Press vs. Bench Press: Conclusion & Recommendation